nxarch/nest-nguniversal/README.md

 ...
 ```

-**&rarr; In order to immensely simplify the process
+**&rarr; In order to immensely simplify the setup process use [@nxarch/ng-nest](https://github.com/nxarch/nxarch/tree/master/packages/ng-nest).
-use [@nxarch/ng-nest](https://github.com/nxarch/nxarch/tree/master/packages/ng-nest).
-This library will set up
-everything with one simple command.**
+This library will set up everything with one simple command.**

 ## Installation